mathworks/Simscape-Battery-Electric-Vehicle-Model/README.md

 It is suitable as a baseline model for drive cycle simulation to estimate vehicle's electrical efficiency and other vehicle-level information.

-Additionally, this project contains the model of a detailed permanent magnet synchronous motor (PMSM) and controller.
-It captures the detailed behaviors of the AC motor drive unit and can estimate the electrical efficiency at the unit level.

 BEV system model: